Reed Garrett: Saitama Seibu Lions

 On December 24, 2019, Garrett signed with the Saitama Seibu Lions of Nippon Professional Baseball.
 On June 19, 2020, Garrett made his NPB debut.
-On December 2, he become a free agent.
+He made 49 appearances for the Lions, compiling a 3-2 record and 3.10 ERA with 45 strikeouts across 49 1/3 innings pitched.
+On December 2, Garrett became a free agent.

-On December 29, Garrett re-signed with the Lions for the 2021 season.
-He became a free agent following the season.
+On December 29, 2020, Garrett re-signed with the Lions on a one-year contract.
+He pitched in 61 contests for Seibu during the 2021 campaign, accumulating a 4-3 record and 3.77 ERA with 59 strikeouts and two saves across 57 1/3 innings pitched.
+Garrett became a free agent following the season.

 Washington Nationals

 On February 23, 2022, Garrett signed a minor league contract with the Washington Nationals.
 He was assigned to the Triple-A Rochester Red Wings to begin the year.

-On June 14, 2022, Garrett was selected to the 40-man roster and added to the active roster.
+On June 14, Garrett was selected to the 40-man roster and added to the active roster.
 In 7 appearances, Garrett logged a 6.75 ERA with 6 strikeouts in 9 1/3 innings pitched.
 He was designated for assignment following the waiver claim of Jeter Downs on December 22.
 On January 5, 2023, Garrett was sent outright to Triple-A, but he rejected the outright assignment and elected free agency the following day.